shinrabasho123/Contact-Management-App-/README.md

 ---
 English Version :
-#  Contact Management System API
+#  Contact Management APP JAVA :

 A full-featured, scalable backend API developed using **Java**, **Spring Boot**, and **MySQL**, designed to manage and store user contact information.
 This RESTful API follows clean architecture principles, making it extensible and easy to integrate with any frontend or mobile client.